 - Every child and teen in foster care should have a mental health evaluation by a trained pediatric mental health professional prior to the prescription of psychotropic medication.

-- A mental health diagnosis that is supported by the child’s history and symptoms should be established.
+- Any mental health diagnosis that is established should be supported by the child’s history and symptoms.

 - Symptoms that would interfere with the child’s ability to function at home, school, child care, etc, should be addressed